 In the morning sail to Dubrovnik, so called “Pearl of the Adriatic”, a UNESCO World Heritage site.
 While in Dubrovnik, take a walking tour of the old town and visit the Rector’s Palace and Franciscan Monastery with its Pharmacy.
 Remainder of the day is free; perhaps discover this lovely city on own.

 Day 10, depart Dubrovnik, Saturday (B)

 After breakfast it’s time to disembark.
 You will be transferred to Dubrovnik airport or your hotel.

 The M/Y Prestige is classified as 5-star and is 160 ft. long, 29.5 ft. wide, with a cruising speed of 10 NM.
 The ship is new, built in 2015 to new EU Solis standards with full radar and navigation systems.
 The maximum passenger capacity is 42/44 persons, serviced by a Crew of 7 and an on board English speaking Cruise Manager (8).
 The spacious cabins feature twin/double beds, private bathrooms with showers and hair dryers, LCD flat screen TV’s, safe deposit boxes, telephones (for on ship communication), efficient closet space and are fully air conditioned.
 Low deck cabins have portholes.
-Main deck cabins have small windows that open.
-Some cabins can accommodate a third bed and can be used as triples.
+Main deck cabins have small windows, some that open.
 The ship features an experienced Captain and a vivacious young crew that exudes a laid back ambiance while providing high end personalized service that will satisfy even the most demanding customers!